utkarshsharma00/digit.in_vendor_management_system/README.md

 Furthermore for checking the authenticity of the seller we track the current location of the seller using an API.
 Moreover, we have implemented autosuggestion on the Insert Product Page to enhance the User Experience.
 This autosuggestion suggests the name of the product the seller wishes to add and the only work the seller has to do is to fill in the Product Price and the Stock/Availability.

-*You can get hands on experience with the Vendor Management System using the link in the description.
-Please use the information given.
-Email : flamingice2801@gmail.com
-Password : qwertyuiop*